Introduction

 20. Red Cedar River

-University studies have confirmed the presence of placer gold in select locations.
+University studies have confirmed the presence of placer gold in select locations along the Red Cedar.
+Concentrate on deeper gravels, current breaks, and areas where the river drops in elevation or narrows.

 Essential Tips and Legal Considerations